takman99/Stock-Market-Prediction-Using-LSTM-and-GRU-Neural-Networks/README.md

 # Testing Range
 The current S&P500 testing range is 400-day.
-To adjust the testing range, simply update the following code under each model: training_data_len = len(dataset) - 400
+To adjust the testing range, simply update the following code under each model:

+'''
+training_data_len = len(dataset) - 400
+'''

 # Downloading and unpacking the data
 The results can be downloaded using the 'pickle' library.
-Afterwards, the data can be unpacked using the following command:
+Afterwards, the data can be unpacked using the following:

+'''
 import pickle
 with open('gru_multi_400.pickle', 'rb') as f:
     loaded_variables = pickle.load(f)

 data = loaded_variables['data']
 training_data_len = loaded_variables['training_data_len']
 scaler = loaded_variables['scaler']
 x_train = loaded_variables['x_train']
 y_train = loaded_variables['y_train']